 Cam Ward is a very good goalie, and his recent performance has been trending solidly upward (.919 save percentage over the past three seasons).
 Is he unusually clutch in pressure situations?
 I think we still have to simply wait and see.

-I call myself a contrarian because I rely on stats-based analysis over "watching them play", think large sample sizes are more important than "big saves", prefer to rank goalies on save percentage rather than team success, and rate Dominik Hasek as the GOAT.
-In other words, pretty much the mainstream views of the hockey stats community, but until the far-off day when hockey broadcasters everywhere start talking about ES SV% instead of GAA and wins, I'll have to keep the moniker and my soapbox about the importance of separating a goalie and his team.
-I am also on Twitter (@tcghockey).
+I call myself a contrarian because I rely mainly on stats-based analysis, think large sample sizes are more important than "big saves" and prefer to rank goalies based on save percentage rather than team success.
+In other words, pretty much the mainstream views of the hockey analytics community, but I've grown attached to the handle and plan to keep it as long as broadcasters everywhere keep bringing up GAA and wins.
+If you have any questions or comments contact me by email (email@example.com).
+You can also follow me on Twitter (@tcghockey).